RTP-LX: Can LLMs Evaluate Toxicity in Multilingual Scenarios?: Related Work

 \subsection{S/LLMs as Evaluators}

-There has been a push from the community to move towards automated evaluation benchmarks based on LLMs such as GPT-4 \citep{rethinkingsemantic,NEURIPS2023_91f18a12}, sometimes with good results including high alignment with human judgments \cite{rethinkingsemantic}.
-This, however, typically does not extend to all domains, such as languages other than English \citep{LLMLXEval}.
-In that work, the authors found that some LLMs had low alignment with human judgments in multilingual scenarios in eight languages and four tasks.
+There has been a push from the community to move towards automated evaluation benchmarks based on LLMs such as GPT-4 \cite{rethinkingsemantic,NEURIPS2023_91f18a12}, sometimes with good results, including high alignment with human judgments \cite{rethinkingsemantic}.
+This, however, does not extend to all domains, such as languages other than English, where some LLMs have low alignment with human judgements \citep{LLMLXEval}.

-Evaluation \emph{of} LLMs in multilingual settings have also shown that larger models outperform smaller models, but that data contamination does affect evaluation metrics \citep{megaverse}.
-Benchmarks such as MultiQ \cite{multiq} have also shown that there exist performance differences across languages; results also shared by \cite{lai-etal-2023-chatgpt,megaverse,LLMLXEval}.
+Evaluation \textit{of} LLMs in multilingual scenarios has shown that larger models outperform smaller models, but that data contamination does affect evaluation metrics \citep{megaverse}.
+Benchmarks like MultiQ \cite{multiq} and others \cite{lai-etal-2023-chatgpt,megaverse,LLMLXEval} have likewise found that there are performance differences across languages.